ali-vilab/UniAnimate/README.md

 # reference image 4
 python run_align_pose.py  --ref_name data/images/IMG_20240514_104337.jpg --source_video_paths data/videos/source_video.mp4 --saved_pose_dir data/saved_pose/IMG_20240514_104337
 ```
 We have already provided the processed target pose for demo videos in ```data/saved_pose```, if you run our demo video example, this step can be skipped.
-In addition, you need to install `pip install onnxruntime-gpu==1.13.1` to run pose alignment on GPU.
+In addition, you need to install onnxruntime-gpu (`pip install onnxruntime-gpu==1.13.1`) to run pose alignment on GPU.

 **<font color=red>&#10004; Some tips</font>**: